eyalarkin/csbom/README.md

 The CLI takes the SBOM and generates a CSV with 5 columns, `bomref`, `name`, `hash`, `mimetime`, and `mode`.
 Each row contains an entry from the `components` array in the SBOM file with the corresponding information.
+If a component does not contain an entry for any of these 5 categories, it will be marked as None